Doctor Grades in the NHS – A Simple Guide

 Foundation Year 2

 Run-through training programs typically take 3-7 years, and doctors are hired at the beginning of the program for the full duration of speciality training.
-CT/core training normally only lasts for 2-3 years, but this can vary.
+CT/core training normally lasts for 2-3 years, but this can vary.

 Specialty Registrar